YasmeenAlmuhanna/yasmeenalmuhanna.com/_projects/seated.markdown

 <div class="project-intro">
   <p>When I was enrolled in Business Systems Platforms at the university of Pittsburgh we spent a week going over public API's and how one can use them.
-  3 peers and myself wrote a report on API's and their use in real and hypothetical scenarios.
-Months after the course was over I decided to design an application that applied those concepts and here it is, a case study on my portfolio.
-After laying out how the app would work, I gave myself a 2 day deadline to design and layout the application.</p>
+  3 peers and myself wrote a report on API's and their use in real and hypothetical scenarios.</p>
+  <p>Months after the course was over I decided to design an application that applied those concepts and here it is, a case study on my portfolio.</p>
+  <p>After laying out how the app would work, I gave myself a 2 day deadline to design and layout the application.</p>
 </div>

 !~META